huttsMichael/nasfaq-tools/README.md

 ### catchUnprivated
 Unfinished script for catching videos getting privated/unprivated using holotools' api.
 Would love for someone to get this working (probably with a rewrite)

+### logGatcha / nasfaqCommon
+Unfinished and probably dead part of project.
+Initially created as part rework of overall codebase, but current implimentation is working fine.
+I also think the API has been updated so this is less jank to do now.